Ariel96cs/Binary_Semantic_Segmentation_Model/README.md

 # Instance segmentation model

-This is an UNet Implementation that could be trained for binary masks generation
+This is an UNet Implementation that could be trained for binary masks generation with keras framework